 The Directors consider it desirable to have this flexibility.

-Paragraph (i) gives the Directors the authority to issue new shares equal to approximately one third of the whole of the issued ordinary share capital of the Company (including the limited voting shares of 10 pence each - 'limited voting shares').
+Paragraph (i) gives the Directors the authority to issue new shares and grant rights to subscribe for, or convert other securities into, shares up to one third of the whole of the issued ordinary share capital of the Company (including the limited voting shares), exclusive of treasury shares, as at the close of business on 20 March 2017, being the latest practicable date prior to publication of this notice of AGM.

-Paragraph (ii) authorises the Directors to allot up to a further one-third for use only in connection with a fully pre-emptive rights issue.
-The aggregate of the amounts in paragraphs (i) and (ii) of Resolution 23 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company (including the limited voting shares).
+Paragraph (ii) authorises the Directors to allot shares and grant rights to subscribe for, or convert other securities into, shares in connection with a rights issue up to a further one-third.
+The aggregate of the amounts in paragraphs (i) and (ii) of Resolution 22 represents a total of approximately two-thirds of the whole of the issued ordinary share capital of the Company (including the limited voting shares), exclusive of treasury shares, as at the close of business on 20 March 2017, being the latest practicable date prior to publication of this notice of AGM.
 Information on the issued share capital can be found on page 11 of this document.

 No shares are held in treasury at this time.